-Ensure the security of test questions, test & answer booklets (and test booklets for the operational high school STE tests), and other secure materials.
+Ensure the security of test questions, test & answer booklets, test booklets, and other secure materials.

 - Do not remove test materials from the school.
 For example, do not share booklets with another school or program housed in your building. - Do not view the contents of booklets before, during, or after a test administration (see TAMs for exceptions). - Do not discuss or in any way reveal the contents of booklets before, during, or after test administration.
-Because MCAS test questions are secure and confidential until the Department releases them publicly, school personnel may not discuss or review test questions with students or adults even after testing has been completed. - Do not duplicate any portion of booklets, including but not limited to audiotaping, videotaping, photographing, photocopying, typing, or copying by hand. - Do not allow any portion of booklets to be retained, discarded, recycled, removed, or destroyed.
+Because MCAS test questions are secure and confidential until the Department releases them publicly, school personnel should not discuss or review test questions with students or adults even after testing has been completed, with the exception of reporting a student's concern about a test question to the Department. - Do not duplicate any portion of booklets, including but not limited to audiotaping, videotaping, photographing, photocopying, typing, or copying by hand.9 - Do not allow any portion of booklets to be retained, discarded, recycled, removed, or destroyed.10

-&lt;sup>9 The only exceptions are for test administrators who must transcribe student responses into booklets for students with disabilities receiving certain accommodations or for students who did some or all of their work in damaged, defective, or void booklets.
+9 The only exceptions are for test administrators who must transcribe student responses into booklets for students with disabilities receiving certain accommodations or for students who did some or all of their work in damaged, defective, or void booklets.

-&lt;sup>10 The only exception is for test materials that have become contaminated; see page 80 for procedures.
+10 The only exception is for test materials that have become contaminated; see page 80 for procedures.